 Authors are our special guests

 The History Book Festival is dedicated to offering a broad range of historical stories and storytellers, with authors and books selected with care.
 Our goal is for all attendees to find their own place in history here and, of course, authors are key to this experience.
-All participating Festival authors are provided the following:
+All participating festival authors are provided the following:

 • Authors-only welcome reception with light dinner on Friday after keynote.